 Charlotte Stafford (née Rowland-Frank)

-She has particular expertise in pensions dispute matters, including acting for trustees, employers and representative beneficiaries in rectification, construction or declaratory proceedings.
-Charlotte has gained considerable trial experience in the High Court, Court of Appeal and the Court of Justice of the European Union.
+She has particular expertise in acting for trustees, employers and representative beneficiaries in rectification, construction or declaratory proceedings, in which she has gained trial experience in the High Court, Court of Appeal and the Court of Justice of the European Union.

-Charlotte also advises on pensions related professional negligence claims, and is a member of the Association of Pension Lawyers.
+Charlotte is a member of the Association of Pension Lawyers.

 "Charlotte Stafford is excellent: very diligent and clever."